dievyak/cypress-test-suite/README.md

 Changelog Awareness: Track Cypress updates and breaking changes by maintaining a project changelog and regularly reviewing the official Cypress Changelog.

-🔔 Slack Notification Integration (Cypress Cloud) Receive real-time Cypress test results directly in Slack with a Cypress Cloud subscription—set it up in just four steps:
+🔔 Slack Notification Integration (Cypress Cloud):

+Receive real-time Cypress test results directly in Slack with a Cypress Cloud subscription—set it up in just four steps:

-1. Create a Cypress Cloud Project
+1. Create a Cypress Cloud Project:

 Navigate to the Cypress Dashboard and create a new project.

 Add your projectId to cypress.config.js